Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - Then on your keyboard press the `Q` key then `Y` to save configuration.

-- Enter the following command to compile firmware:
+- Enter the following commands to compile firmware (one at a time):
 ```
+make clean
 make
 ```
 - Then this one to convert firmware: